-THE LIBRARY/LEARNING RESOURCES CENTER
+THE LIBRARY/LEARNING RESOURCE CENTER

-The Kenneth W. Schuler Learning Resources Center (LRC) is an integral part of your educational process.
+The Kenneth W. Schuler Learning Resource Center (LRC) is an integral part of your educational process.
 Our goal is to provide you with the information you will need to successfully complete your technical training program and receive your degree.
 We have also made a commitment to maintain substantial collections of supplemental and recreational materials for your use.

 The library including the computer lab is for the use of students, faculty, staff and alumni.
 Alumni must have paid their alumni dues, signed a computer use agreement and requested a computer log on.
 The library is not open to the children or dependents of the above groups.
 Additionally the library is not open to the general public.